Be-DoWn/demo-repo/README.md

 some description:

-Hi good morning to all;
+Hi good morning to all!